chas-academy/u04-todo-app-EnzoBomark/README.md

 JavaScript is a client-side scripting language, whereas PHP is a server-side scripting language.

-...Simply speaking, JavaScript is the language of the front-end, whereas PHP is the language of the back-end.
+Simply speaking, JavaScript is the language of the front-end, whereas PHP is the language of the back-end.
 The problem comes when trying to communicate with a server and client side language.

 ##### Heres where Ajax comes in.